 During the last decade, India has witnessed an explosion of craft beer distilleries.
 In a matter of time, we started importing Indian craft beers to the global markets.
 Numerous microbrewery pubs opened up in major cities, and mass-produced lagers are going out of taste.
 Paul John and Amrut broke the single malt barrier.
 Taking a leaf away from these success stories lately, few Indian craft gin distillers launched its first homegrown gin.
 Soon many more local distilleries came to the party.
 Inspiration from our national leaders about being aatmanirbhar (transl. self-dependent) and going vocal for local, maybe?

 Craft gins are produced in local distilleries in small batches by usually sourcing their ingredients locally.
 Controlled production quantity to retain to offer true craft gins as pleasant as possible.

 The difference with significant retail players

-It’s about the real passion for the people behind the gin and the individual care and utmost attention that goes into recipes, sourcing ingredients, production, and so on.
+It’s about the real passion for the people behind the gin and the individual care.
+Utmost attention that goes into recipes, sourcing ingredients, production, and so on.
 Unlike big faceless brands, it’s about putting a face and name behind every craft gin bottle.
 True craftsmanship is being able to work with local producers and stories behind building their small businesses.

 Keeping it authentic

 Craft gin is still a gin, and a craft distiller will be loyal to the roots of gin’s heritage and style.
-To be called a gin, the predominant flavor must always be juniper.
+To be called a gin, the predominant flavour must always be juniper.
 The London Dry Gin recipe is the most popular recipe for the gin.
-Still, the craft distillers can’t stop reinventing their methods and experimenting with exciting new infused flavor combinations – a never ending selection of exciting new tastes to try.
+Still, the craft distillers can’t stop reinventing their methods and experimenting with exciting new infused flavour combinations.
+It is a never-ending selection of exciting new tastes to try.